 ▲ BIM data of “Tokyo Mizumachi®”.
 You can check the inside with a walkthrough

-BIM is an abbreviation for "Building Information Modeling", and it is a mechanism that promotes design and construction using 3D data created on a computer.
-In the BIM room, we use BIM to streamline operations and improve company-wide productivity, and play a role in creating new appeal as an organization.
+BIM is an abbreviation for "Building Information Modeling," a system that uses 3D data created on a computer to promote design and construction.
+The BIM Room uses BIM to streamline operations, improve company-wide productivity, and create new appeal for the organization.

 Taenaka "In this room, we create guidelines to unify the usage of BIM in the company, improve work efficiency by developing original systems, and conduct in-house education and training on dedicated applications.
 Regarding in-house education.
 In addition to giving lectures on the overview of BIM and basic operation methods, we also provide support in a form that is directly linked to practice if there is a project that wants to use BIM.”